 The Chiefs of Ontario is a political forum and secretariat for collective decision-making, action, and advocacy for the 133 First Nations communities located within the boundaries of the province of Ontario.
 The Regional Chief’s activities are guided by our Chiefs-in-Assembly who represent the Anishinaabek, Mushkegowuk, Onkwehonwe, and Lenape Peoples.

-With their guidance and direction, the Regional Chief’s primary role is to actively advocate and ensure our Indigenous Nations’ inherent and Treaty rights are protected, respected and implemented.
+With their guidance and direction, the Regional Chief’s primary role is to actively advocate our Indigenous Nations’ inherent and Treaty rights are protected, respected and implemented.
 Much effort is allocated to reminding and pressing the federal and provincial governments of their obligations and responsibilities in implementing Treaties and to ensure they respect our Peoples’ inherent and Treaty rights.

 Regional Chief Stan Beardy was born and raised on a trap line at Bearskin Lake First Nation.
 He attended high school and college in Thunder Bay where he also worked as a welder-fitter for several years.
 In order to return to a traditional lifestyle of living off the land, Beardy moved to Muskrat Dam First Nation where he was elected and served as Chief for 10 years.